 Once you’ve spent some time here, you’ll quickly come to the realization, as we have, that Seamore’s is actually genius.
 What Chernow and whoever backed this idea clearly realized is something that most restaurants don’t right now: this is how young people in New York City want to be eating.
 Seamore’s is a place where you can come with a group of friends, spend a somewhat reasonable amount of money, have a nice night out, and (most importantly) eat something healthy.
 The menu is entirely focused on serving whatever kind of sustainable, fresh fish is available, in many different forms.
 You can have it in a taco, you can have it on a sandwich, or you can have it in a bowl, and everyone knows that healthy things come in bowls.
 That’s how you keep all the nutrients inside.

-The environment is cool and casual, the drinks range from craft beer to cold pressed juice with vodka in it, and the only dessert is one rotating flavor of Odd Fellowes soft serve.
-On one of our visits, the flavor was actually some kind of vegan dark chocolate, and I’m pretty sure I saw three girls fighting to take hits of it directly from the machine.
+The environment is cool and casual, the drinks range from craft beer to cold-pressed juice with vodka in it, and the only dessert is one rotating flavor of Odd Fellows soft serve.
+On one of our visits, the flavor was actually some kind of vegan dark chocolate, and we’re pretty sure we saw three girls fighting to take hits of it directly from the machine.

-If that's not proof of concept, I don't know what is.
+If that’s not proof of concept, we don’t know what is.

 Poke is all anyone in LA wants to talk about right now, and we’ll admit that we have been having some tuna envy.
 This version at Seamore’s isn’t quite the revelation that eating at Sweetfin for lunch in Santa Monica is, but it’ll do in a pinch.

 Yes, it is your duty as a smartphone carrying, Instagram loving citizen to eat a kale salad whenever presented with the opportunity.
 Do your duty.
 Make a meal of it and add a piece of fish.